pluteski/speech-to-text/blog/content/thinkific_blog1.md

 # Conclusion
 There are many ways to learn Apache Spark and apply it realistically to nontrivial datasets; however, when it comes to interviewing it still comes down to communicating your understanding effectively.
-You can accomplish much of this up-front in advance, while sharpening your skills, by tackling a code project, publishing it, and writing up key results in a  visually appealing way.
+You can accomplish much of this up-front in advance, by tackling a code project, publishing it, and writing up key results in a  visually appealing way.
+This has the dual benefit of sharpening your skills.

-To learn more and see additional tips and project ideas, see my insanely low-priced online courseware on
-[Learning Apache Spark SQL](https://learn-apache-spark.thinkific.com/courses/spark-sql) and [Learning Apache Spark ML](https://learn-apache-spark.thinkific.com/courses/sparkml-features)
+To learn more and see additional tips and project ideas, see my insanely  low-priced online courseware on [Learning Apache Spark SQL](https://learn-apache-spark.thinkific.com/courses/spark-sql) and [Learning Apache Spark ML](https://learn-apache-spark.thinkific.com/courses/sparkml-features)